Home / For You / Private Client / Probate/Letters of Administration/Administration of Estates

-The process of administering your Will and distributing your estate is known as "Probate".
-Obtaining probate is normally the responsibility of the Executors of your Will and the person who applies for Probate is then legally required to ensure that your estate is dealt with correctly and lawfully.
+Administering a Will and distributing an estate is known as "Probate."
+This process is typically the responsibility of the Executors named in the Will.
+The person applying for Probate must ensure the estate is handled correctly and lawfully.

 Letters of Administration

-If you die without making a Will it is called dying “intestate”.
-Dying intestate usually makes the process of sorting your affairs more complicated and costly for the loved ones you have left behind.
-It may also mean that your estate may not be disposed of as you would have wished.
-In some cases it could mean that all of your estate ends up going to the Government.
+If you die without a Will, known as dying "intestate," sorting your affairs can become more complicated and costly for your loved ones.
+It may also mean your estate is not distributed as you would have wished, and in some cases, it could go entirely to the Government.

-Your next of kin can apply for a grant of letters of administration which gives them the legal power to deal with your assets as an "Administrator" much in the same way as an Executor would.
+Your next of kin can apply for Letters of Administration, which gives them the legal authority to manage your assets as an "Administrator," similar to the role of an Executor.

 Administration of Estates

-On death, we provide sensitive and pragmatic advice and to help administer your estate efficiently and speedily to ensure your wishes are carried into effect as soon as possible.
-We will obtain a grant of representation, deal with tax affairs, distribution of the estate, advise on the preparation of estate accounts, tax mitigation, and on deeds of variation.
+We provide sensitive and pragmatic advice to help administer estates efficiently and promptly.
+Our services include obtaining grants of representation, handling tax affairs, distributing the estate, preparing estate accounts, tax mitigation, and advising on deeds of variation.

 Amber O’Connor